emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

    - The client "Publisher" also receives the message as it is also a new connection.

-     :::tip Tip
+     :::tip

-     In the Pub/Sub pattern, a client can be both sender and subscriber.
+     In the publish/subscribe pattern, a client can be both sender and subscriber.

      :::